JBL Professional Introduces 7 Series Master Reference Monitors

 From a hardware standpoint, multi-channel monitoring presents several challenges: The presence of video displays may limit options for speaker placement, installing a power outlet at each speaker location is costly, and management of a multichannel monitoring system requires costly outboard equipment.
 Use of traditional powered studio monitors is problematic.
 The solution calls for a next-generation approach to monitoring hardware.

 With the launch of the 705i and 708i, JBL raises the bar and expectations for studio monitor performance.
 “These models are the product of extensive R&D, and collaboration with post and broadcast customers,” said Peter Chaikin, Sr. Manager, JBL Professional Recording and Broadcast.
-“At AES, amazed reactions indicate we achieved our objective!”
+“At AES, amazed responses to the performance of the 708i and 705i indicate we achieved our objective!”
 The LSR705i and LSR708i Master Reference Monitors will be available in January 2015 as part of complete 5.1, 7.1 and immersive sound monitoring systems.